Simon-Stone/R-Club/01-Intro/Readme.md

-# Introduction to R
+# Introduction to R Part 1

-Materials for the workshop "Introduction to R" on October 13, 2022.
+Materials for the workshop "Introduction to R Part 1" on October 13, 2022.